MigOpsRepos/credcheck/README.md

 ### [Checks](#checks)
+Please find the below list of general checks, which we can enforce on credentials.

 | Check                     | Type     | Description                                         | Setting Value | Accepted                    | Not Accepted                 |
 |---------------------------|----------|-----------------------------------------------------|---------------|-----------------------------|------------------------------|
 | username_min_length       | username | minimum length of a username                        | 4             | &check; abcd                | &#10008; abc                 |